mohaelmi/tinyapp/README.md

 # Tinyapp for shortening URL

-## Quick start and things you need before yoy run the app
+## Quick start and things you need before run the app
   - npm modules
   - bcryptjs
   - cookie-session

-### a website that shortens a given URL, also, website provides CRUD functionality.
+### the website shortens a given URL as well as provides CRUD functionality.
-### you can see URLs that you have created, add new URL, delete and update.
+### you can display URLs that you have created, add new URL, delete and update.

-### a website has also authorization funcationality. you must be sign in first to add URL then you can only access your related data/URLs once you sign in.
+### the website has also authorization funcationality. you must be sign in first to access your related data/URLs.
+### you also have authority to manipulate your related data once you sign in.

 ## Final Product